danielfoehrKn/kubeswitch/README.md

   - Easily find clusters with [cryptic context names](#search-cryptic-context-names)
 - **Easy Navigation**
   - Define alias names for contexts without changing the underlying Kubeconfig
-  - Switch to any previously used context from the history
 - **Extensibility**
   - Integrate custom functionality using [Hooks](./hooks/README.md) (comparable with Git pre-commit hooks).
   - Build your own integration e.g., synchronise Kubeconfig files of clusters from Git or remote systems.